 The Ministry of Manpower (MOM), in April 2016, unveiled its stricter assessment framework for Employment Pass (EP) applications, to promote a stronger Singaporean core in the workforce.
 The stricter appraisal framework has been introduced to sift out errant employers who practice recruitment and promotion policies that discriminate against locals.
 While employers are still trying to comprehend the impact of the framework and their obligations, the ministry has further tightened the criteria by raising the qualifying salary threshold for EP applications.
-On 27 July 2016, the MOM announced that in order to be eligible to apply for an EP the candidate’s minimum monthly basic salary must be S$3,600, up from the current S$3,300.
-The new higher salary criteria will be effective from 1 January 2017.
-This will also impact the EPs that are due for renewal after 1 January 2017.
+In August 2020, the MOM announced that in order to be eligible to apply for an EP the candidate’s minimum monthly basic salary must be S$4,500 (effective 1 September 2020), up from the current S$3,900.
+A minimum monthly salary of S$5,000 (effective 1 December 2020) will be required for candidates in the financial sector.
+This will also impact the EPs that are due for renewal after 1 May 2021.

 The New Assessment Criteria for Employment Pass